group-2

 You can apply to extend the ‘duration of stay’ of your visa at a local public security authority before the visa expires.
 However, remember that approval is not guaranteed and overstaying can lead to serious punishment under Chinese law.

-Why Do China Visa Applications Get Denied in India?
+Why Do China Tourist Visa Applications Get Denied in India?

-Common reasons for China visa applications being denied in India includes:
+Common China visa rejection reasons in India includes:

 1. Inadequate documentation: Failing to submit all the needed documents can result in a visa denial.